- How to report overgrown weeds on the highway

 - Structure - weed growth can destroy paving surfaces, force kerbs apart and crack walls, causing safety issues and greatly increasing our maintenance costs.

 How we control weeds

 Weeds are controlled using environmentally friendly and effective herbicides.
 When the herbicide is applied to a weed, usually by spraying, it works its way through the plant killing it completely.
 On contact with soil the herbicide breaks down into harmless substances.

 The herbicides used in Surrey have a very low toxicity to humans, animals and insects and can be used in areas open to the public and their pets.
 In areas close to water courses and reservoirs, herbicides are not used.

+We are committed to exploring alternatives methods of weed control over the coming years.
 We regularly consult with independent experts for advice on weed control and related issues, to ensure that we are fully up-to-date with changes in legislation, herbicide recommendations and commercial practice.